The Basics of Stitching: Essential Knowledge to Get Started Right

 Simple straight line

-Assembly, topstitching, gathering, basting
+Assembly, topstitching, gathers, basting

 Cotton, linen, viscose, gabardine